QubesOS/qubes-doc/building/building-archlinux-template.md

 <br>
 <br>

+##Done!
-* If everything went correct there should be a Archlinux template listed in your Qubes VM Manager *
+If nothing went wrong there should be an Archlinux template listed in your Qubes VM Manager.

 # Known problems in building with Qubes R3.X